-Let's talk about color banding, why it happens, how to remove the banding from a sky, subject, or background with useful techniques, and how, when, and why to use grain, surface blur, and noise.
-These techniques are nothing advanced or demanding so its pretty easy and straightforward to follow, and they can be useful to anyone, especially for people who are just starting this hobby and want to have clean screenshots without any annoying defects before posting them on social media.
+Let’s discuss color banding—why it happens, how to remove it from the sky, subject, or background using useful techniques, and when and why to apply grain, surface blur, and noise.
+These techniques are simple and not particularly advanced, making them easy to follow and useful for anyone, especially beginners who want to achieve clean screenshots without annoying defects before posting them on social media.

-This guide will focus on post-processing with Adobe applications rather than in-game with ReShade.
-If you are interested in ReShade as well, then I recommend also checking the Deband ReShade Shader if you want to try it out which can be helpful for banding as well (especially the ability to apply the effect with the depth buffer, so to only affect the sky with it).
+This guide will focus on post-processing after already taking the screenshot rather than in-game with ReShade, and will also cover AI-based methods.
+It is especially useful for games that don't work well with ReShade, or for those who prefer post-processing offline or encounter crashes in unstable games.
+If you are interested in ReShade as well, check out the Deband ReShade Shader if you want to try it out which can be helpful for banding as well (especially the ability to apply the effect with the depth buffer, so to only affect the sky with it).

 Banding as our enemy